azral1962/min-book/docs/manual.typ

 ]

 #arg("catalog.access: <- array")[
-  A list of access points used to find the book, like by `"title"` or `"series"`; must be an array os strings.
+  A list of access points used to find the book in catalogues, like by `"title"` or `"series"`; must be an array of strings.
 ]

 #arg("catalog.ddc: <- string | content")[
-  A _Dewey Decimal Classification_ number, used to catalogue the book in a specific category.
+  A #url("https://www.oclc.org/content/dam/oclc/dewey/ddc23-summaries.pdf")[Dewey Decimal Classification] number, used to set the book specific category.
 ]

 #arg("catalog.udc: <- string | content")[
-  A _Universal Decimal Classification_ number, used to catalogue the book in a specific category.
+  An #url("https://udcsummary.info/php/index.php")[Universal Decimal Classification] number, used to set the book specific category.
 ]

 #arg("catalog.before: <- content")[